Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 * On **Windows**: `<User directory>\AppData\Roaming\Dansoftware\boomega\plugin`
 * On **Linux** & **MacOS**: `<User directory>/boomega/plugin`

-If you want to load your plugin into Boomega, you should place the file into this directory.
+If you want to load your plugin into Boomega, you should place the jar file into this directory.

 > You can open the plugin directory from Boomega:
 > **File > Open plugin directory**